spree/spree/guides/content/developer/advanced/developer_tips.md

     managed with SCM etc.

-If you find yourself wanting extensive changes to core, this technique probably won’t work so well.
+If you find yourself wanting extensive changes to core, this technique probably won't work so well.
 But then again, if this is the case, then you probably want to look seriously at splitting some code off into stand-alone extensions and then see whether any of the